Azure/azure-dev/cli/installer/README.md

 ##### Uninstall or switch to another version

-To uninstall a daily version of `azd` or switch to another version you will need to first uninstall `Azure Developer CLI` using the "Add or remove programs" dialog.
+To uninstall a daily version of `azd` or switch to another version you will need to first uninstall "Azure Developer CLI" using the "Add or remove programs" dialog.
 This is because daily builds often has a version number that supersedes the `latest` build.

 #### Linux/MacOS